openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 Replicated Volumes also are capable of enterprise storage features like snapshots, clone, volume expansion and so forth.
 Replicated Volumes are a preferred choice for Stateful workloads like Percona/MongoDB, Jira, GitLab, etc.

 :::info
-Depending on the type of storage attached to your Kubernetes worker nodes and the requirements of your workloads, you can select from local engine or replicated engine.
+Depending on the type of storage attached to your Kubernetes worker nodes and the requirements of your workloads, you can select from Local Storage or Replicated Storage.
 :::

 ## Quickstart Guides

 Installing OpenEBS in your cluster is as simple as running a few `kubectl` or `helm` commands.
-Refer to our [Quickstart guide](../quickstart-guide/quickstart.md) for more information.
+Refer to our [Quickstart guide](../quickstart-guide) for more information.

 ## Community Support via Slack